Are you ready to embark on an adventure like no other? Backpacking Costa Rica is your ticket!

 - Samara – A cute surfer destination that’s a lot smaller and more chill than Santa Teresa that’s worth visiting if you’re just learning to surf or want to disappear from reality for a bit!

 - Rincon de la Vieja – The park is named after the active volcano Rincon de la Vieja, which is the centerpiece of the area.
-You’ll be able to go hiking, horseback riding, and ziplining, and you can even explore the park’s diverse flora and fauna, hot springs, waterfalls, and an array of wildlife, such as howler monkeys, jaguars, and tapirs!
+You’ll be able to go hiking, horseback riding, and ziplining, and you can even explore the park’s diverse flora and fauna, hot springs, waterfalls (like Oropendola Waterfall!), and an array of wildlife, such as howler monkeys, jaguars, and tapirs!
 Check this tour here.

 - Playa del Coco – The town offers a cheerful and chill atmosphere with a variety of restaurants, bars, and shops but I’ll be the first to admit it’s not really a great backpackers destination, but it’s a base for exploring nearby attractions such as national parks and wildlife reserves.